Harry Ramsden's: SSP ownership and future

-By April 2006, Compass had spun off its motorway service stations to Moto bought by Macquarie Bank of Sydney, Australia.
-Its specialist airports and railways division SSP was sold for £1,822 million to EQT Partners of Sweden (who also own Findus).
+By April 2006, Compass had spun off its motorway service stations to Moto, bought by Macquarie Bank of Sydney, Australia.
+Its specialist airports and railways division, SSP, was sold for £1,822 million to EQT AB of Sweden (who also own Findus).
 Harry Ramsden's was sold with the SSP business.
 Under the early years of SSP ownership, the business had to compete with other SSP brands for investment.

-In 2008, SSP recruited industry turnaround specialist Chris Sullivan as Managing Director.
-During 2009, Sullivan led a radical revision of the food on offer improving quality, reducing wait times and removing menu items which were more pub-restaurant than chip shop.
+In 2008, SSP recruited industry turnaround specialist Chris Sullivan as managing director.
+During 2009, Sullivan led a radical revision of the food on offer, improving quality, reducing wait times and removing menu items which were deemed to be more pub-restaurant than chip shop.
 The strategy delivered a marked improvement in sales in the food court and seaside restaurant business of Harry Ramsden's, prompting parent company SSP to market the business for sale.

 On 19 January 2010, SSP sold Harry Ramsden's to Boparan Ventures Limited.
-BVL is the private investment vehicle of Ranjit Boparan.
+BVL is the private investment vehicle for Ranjit Boparan.

-BVL planned to open another 100 units in the next five years and create 600 new jobs.

-On 29 November 2011, it was announced that the original Harry Ramsden's restaurant in Guiseley, Leeds, would close amid statements from the owners that it was losing money and that any refurbishment to make it profitable would not be viable.
+BVL planned to open another 100 units in the following five years and create 600 new jobs.
+On 29 November 2011, it was announced that the original Harry Ramsden's restaurant in Guiseley would close, amid statements from the owners that it was losing money and that any refurbishment to make it profitable would not be viable.
 The restaurant closed on Monday 19 December 2011.
 In February 2012, it was announced that the Guiseley restaurant had been sold to the Wetherby Whaler group.
 It reopened on 22 May 2012 under the Wetherby Whaler name.

-BVL are continuing to invest in the Harry Ramsden's brand, with their Bournemouth branch briefly holding the title for World's Largest Fish and Chip Restaurant, seating 417 across its restaurant, cafe and terrace before being surpassed in 2017.
+BVL have continued to invest in the Harry Ramsden's brand, with their Bournemouth branch briefly holding the title of World's Largest Fish and Chip Restaurant, seating 417 across its restaurant, cafe and terrace, before being surpassed in 2017.

-During August 2019, Boparan Ventures Limited sold Harry Ramsden's to rival Deep Blue Restaurants, for an undisclosed sum.
+During August 2019, Boparan Ventures Limited sold Harry Ramsden's to rival Deep Blue Restaurants for an undisclosed sum.

-The move saw Reigate-based Deep Blue acquire the Harry Ramsden’s 34-strong estate – including 15 standalone restaurants, plus a combination of franchises in the UK and in Malaysia.
+The move saw Reigate-based Deep Blue acquire the Harry Ramsden's 34-strong estate, including 15 standalone restaurants, plus a combination of franchises in the UK and in Malaysia.